2026 Logistics

 BIKE TYPE

 There are an almost unlimited amount of gravel roads and trails to explore around this special property.
-If you have a bike you can bring definitely do so!
+If you have a bike you can bring, definitely do so!
 A gravel bike or mountain bike will be best.

 POWER/ELECTRONICS